rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 >Strong emotions will result in a faster production of ideas and a corresponding greater quantity of ideas in working memory.

-The prediction of the next target for the primary focus may work best a separate loop from the get-next-clip calls so that the autopilot and auto-planner can produce next clips independently.
+The prediction of the next target for the primary focus may work best in a separate loop from the get-next-clip calls so that the autopilot and auto-planner can produce next clips independently.

 #### Building Sequences